ClearCalcs/custom-diagram-boilerplate/docs/interactive-diagram-core.md

 ## Bundling

-On running `npm run-script compile`, [Parcel](https://parceljs.org/) generates a html file that compiles your code along with all bundled dependencies.
+On running `npm run compile-interactive`, [Parcel](https://parceljs.org/) generates a html file that compiles your code along with all bundled dependencies.

 Add dependency to `package.json` file in the "dependencies" section.